argparse - parse options passed to a fish script or function

 The script should write any error messages to stdout, not stderr.
 It should return a status of zero if the flag value is valid otherwise a non-zero status to indicate it is invalid.

 Fish ships with a _validate_int function that accepts a --min and --max flag.
 Let’s say your command accepts a -m or --max flag and the minimum allowable value is zero and the maximum is 5.
 You would define the option like this: m/max=!_validate_int --min 0 --max 5.
-The default if you just call _validate_int without those flags is to simply check that the value is a valid integer with no limits on the min or max value allowed.
+The default if you call _validate_int without those flags is to check that the value is a valid integer with no limits on the min or max value allowed.

 Here are some examples of flag validations: